AbAyvazyan/solana-pools/DEPLOYMENT.md

 The GitHub Actions workflow automatically:

-1. Runs tests and linting
+1. Runs linting and type checking
 2. Builds the application
 3. Tests Docker build
 4. Deploys to Docker Hub (on main branch)